-- MP2-IP-MEAS option must be installed for stream captures. - USB 3.0 stick connected to the rear panel of the PRISM monitor.
+- MP2-IP-MEAS option installed - USB 3.0 stick connected to the rear panel of the PRISM monitor

 NOTE.
 A USB 3.0 stick, plugged into one of the USB 3.0 ports is strongly recommended when using the Stream Capture feature.
 Use the USB ports on the rear panel of the instrument.
 Using a USB 2.0 stick or USB 2.0 ports can cause the stream capture to take an extended period of time.